aqifcse/adaptio-scraping/README.md

 **Question and Answer**
-**1. The architecture of your application**
+**1. The architecture of my application**

-* The data extracted from adapt io site through requests-html by session.get(url)
+- The data extracted from adapt io site through requests-html by session.get(url)
-* From url created a soup/page
+- From url created a soup/page
-* from page, extracted the texts, urls by tag
+- from page, extracted the texts, urls by tag
-* Store two output JSON Files in to tables
+- Store two output JSON Files in to tables
-* Build TestCases by unittesting
+- Build TestCases by unittesting
-* Validation of the data points
+- Validation of the data points

-**2. Which database engine you choose and why?**
+**2. Which database engine I have chosen and why?**
+I am using MySQL because
+- MySQL is a robust and secure
+- Here both of the JSON data can be stored as table row
-I am using MySQL because MySQL is a robust, secure.
-Here data is rowID based and can be established relation between the fields value.
-Recently MySQL supports JSON
+- Can be established relation between the fields value.
+- MySQL supports JSON